zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray.md

 ### Requirements

 On a Ubuntu 18.04 install `python3-openstackclient` with APT.
 Any other platform works as well, also install `terraform` by copying the correct binary to `/usr/local/bin/`, see <https://www.terraform.io/intro/getting-started/install.html>.
+The current version of the recipe requires Terraform `0.11.x`, **not the newest 0.12**.

 ### Request API access